 - User-friendly, provides a feeling of freedom and open space.

-- Offers the possibility to communicate freely with other individuals without being obliged to remove it.
+- Provides the opportunity to communicate freely with other individuals without having to remove it.

-- Poor protection of the face and jaws in the event of a fall or frontal impact.
+- Inadequate protection of the face and jaws in the event of a fall or frontal impact.

-- Poorly protects against wind, rain, insects, and gravel spray.
+- Poor protection against wind, rain, insects, and gravel spills.

-- Not practical to wear on long trips and at high speeds.
+- Not practical to wear on long trips and to high speeds.

 - Poor sound insulation.